zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

 In this lab, you will:

 - Enable `ARCHIVELOG` mode on CDB1 and CDB2
-- Verify that the listeners for CDB1 and CDB2 are started and ready
+- Verify that the default listener is started
 - Verify that PDB1 has sample data
 - Create a common user and grant it privileges
 - Use DBCA to clone a remote PDB from a CDB